 The Oracle Audit Clause generally states that a customer will have 30 days to resolve any shortfalls.
 The resolution is not handled by Oracle LMS and instead is handed over to Oracle Sales.
 Outcomes can include purchases of Oracle software, retroactive fees, and potential upsell of additional products.

 Finally, an Audit Close Letter will be issued.
 The Audit Close Letter will not be issued by Oracle LMS until the customer has come to a resolution agreement with Oracle Sales.

 Most Oracle License and Service Agreements grant a 45 day period for customers to prepare and respond to the Audit Notification Letter.
 Prior to an Oracle audit:

-Customers should have an overview of all of their license entitlements including the quantity owned, the type of license metric, and any restrictions to those licenses.
+- Customers should have an overview of all their license entitlements including the quantity owned, the type of license metric, and any restrictions to those licenses.

 Every Order Document references a governing OLSA.
-Once a customer has received an Oracle Audit Notification Letter referencing the Oracle Audit Clause of a specific OLSA, a customer should request copies of the signed OLSA and the specific Order Documents that are related to that OLSA.
-Requesting the Order Documents will allow a customer to ensure that the product scope defined in the Audit Notification Letter is accurate to ensure that Oracle does not begin auditing products which they have no right to audit.
+Once a customer has received an Oracle Audit Notification Letter referencing the Oracle Audit Clause of a specific OLSA, a customer can request copies of the signed OLSA and the specific Order Documents that are related to that OLSA.
+Requesting the Order Documents will allow a customer to ensure that the product scope defined in the Audit Notification Letter is accurate.

 Using these steps above as a guideline will help you get started in the right direction when an Oracle Audit comes your way.
 Although these tips are helpful, circumstances for each audit can be different and will require deeper knowledge to get through the twists and turns of the audit process successfully.